casualwriter/powerchrome/README.md

 ```

 API will only available for url start with ``https://casualwriter.github.io/powerchrome/``.
-if navigate to another domain, powerchrome.exe just like normal chromimum browser.
+if navigate to another domain, powerchrome.exe just like normal chromium browser.

 ### Compare with Powerpage